 - Form the mix into 4 tightly packed balls, then shape into patties

 - Add oil to a heavy or cast iron skillet and heat over medium heat.
 When hot, carefully add the burgers.
-Cook for 4-5 minutes.
-Do not move or turn until they develop a crust.
-Repeat on the other side.
+Cook for 4-5 minutes, until a crust develops..
+Do not move or turn, the crust will help the burger stay together.
+Turn carefully and cook on the other side until a crust develops.

 - Serve between slices of naan bread with lettuce leave, raita and red onion.